Skip to main content

 Buying silver: spot price vs. what you actually pay

 The spot price shown on this page is not what you pay at a dealer — it’s the raw market price for pure silver.
 Dealers charge a premium over spot that covers minting costs, distribution, and their margin.
-For common government-minted coins like American Silver Eagles, premiums typically run $3–8 per ounce above spot.
-Generic silver rounds carry lower premiums.
-Buying in larger quantities (a full monster box of 500 Eagles, for example) usually reduces the per-ounce premium.
+For common government-minted coins like American Silver Eagles, single-coin premiums currently run $8–$17 per ounce above spot.
+Generic silver rounds carry lower premiums — often $1–4 per ounce.
+Buying in larger quantities (a full monster box — the standard 500-coin bulk case — usually reduces the per-coin premium meaningfully).

 The dealer comparison page tracks current premiums across APMEX, JM Bullion, SD Bullion, and Money Metals so you can see who’s cheapest at today’s spot.